Morgan Burke has left an indelible mark on Purdue University while making his name as one of the visionary leaders in intercollegiate athletics.

 Burke pursued a successful career with Inland Steel Co. after law school, moving through 13 positions in an 18-year span.
 He was vice president when he departed to return to Purdue.

-Beyond Purdue, Burke presently serves on the NCAA Leadership Council, which identifies important issues surrounding the future of the NCAA and reports to the Board of Directors.
-He previously was a member of several Big Ten boards (Executive, Program/Budget and Compliance committees) and NCAA working groups (Championships and Competitions and Postseason Football committees).
+Beyond Purdue, Burke is past president of the Division 1A Athletic Directors Association and previously served on the NCAA Leadership Council, which identifies important issues surrounding the future of the NCAA and reports to the Board of Directors, and several Big Ten boards (Executive, Program/Budget and Compliance committees) and NCAA working groups (Championships and Competitions and Postseason Football committees).
 He was a vanguard for cost containment before the economic downturn forced other departments to take notice.

 Left to right: Morgan, Molly (Morgan Jr.'s wife), Kate, Morgan Jr., Joyce (holding son Andrew), Ryan (Joyce's husband holding daughter Kate), Courtney (Patrick's wife) and Patrick sporting their Purdue hats that have been "Hazelled" by head football coach Darrell Hazell.